Germany: Opinion poll suggests Green Party could head next government | DW | 07.05.2021

 The latest Deutschlandtrend survey suggests that voter support has shifted considerably following the nomination of the Green Party chancellor candidate.
 And voters have doubts about Germany's coronavirus policy.

-Germany's governing "Grand Coalition" between the Christian Democratic Union (CDU), the Christian Social Union (CSU), and the Social Democrats (SPD) gets little support from voters according to the latest Deutschlandtrend poll.
+Germany's governing "Grand Coalition" between the Christian Democratic Union (CDU), the Christian Social Union (CSU), and the Social Democrats (SPD) currently does not have the support from a majority of voters according to the latest Deutschlandtrend poll.

-Like other surveys over the past two weeks, Deutschlandtrend now sees the Green party in the first position, as the CDU/CSU continues to lose support.
+Like other surveys over the past two weeks, Deutschlandtrend now sees the Green party in the first position at 26%, as the CDU/CSU continues to lose support and has fallen to a mere 23% and the SPD have come in at only 14%.

 The new situation in the polls can be linked to individual politicians: If German voters could decide directly who should succeed Angela Merkel as chancellor in September, 28% would vote for the Greens' chancellor candidate Annalena Baerbock.